- Written by Dr.Mehmet Demircioglu

 - Estimated Reading Time 11 Minutes

-If the grafted area is healing cleanly, scabs have cleared without bleeding, and the injection points are not through irritated skin, many patients can discuss Botox around the second week or later.
-Individual clearance still matters when the injection is close to the transplanted hairline, temple points, or frontal scalp.
-A patient with crown grafts and forehead Botox has a different risk pattern from a patient whose new hairline sits exactly where the injector wants to work.
+If the grafted area is healing cleanly, scabs have cleared without bleeding, and the needle will not pass through irritated skin, Botox around the second week or later may be reasonable to discuss.
+The exact answer changes when the injector is working close to a new hairline, temple points, or frontal scalp.
+Crown grafts with forehead Botox are different from a lowered frontal hairline where the injector may be working near the new border.

 The broader graft timeline matters here.
-If you are unsure where your recovery sits, read the Diamond explanation of when hair transplant grafts are secure.
+If you are unsure where your recovery sits, when hair transplant grafts are secure gives the timing frame.
 Botox timing should fit that healing window rather than compete with it.

-For filler near the forehead, temples, or upper face, I usually separate it from a hair transplant by at least 3 to 4 weeks when possible.
-If there is still swelling, crusting, pimples, redness, wound irritation, or tenderness around the grafted area, the timing should move later.
+For filler near the forehead, temples, or upper face, I separate it from a hair transplant by at least 3 to 4 weeks when possible.
+If swelling, crusting, pimples, redness, wound irritation, or tenderness remain around the grafted area, the timing moves later.
 If the filler is far from the transplanted scalp, such as a small lip or chin treatment, the decision may be less connected to graft safety, but the injector still needs to know that you recently had surgery.

 If swelling is still part of your recovery, compare your situation with swelling after a hair transplant.
 Cosmetic filler swelling and hair transplant swelling should not be allowed to blur into one another when the clinic is trying to judge healing.

-Filler usually needs more caution than Botox near a recent hair transplant because it adds volume, swelling, bruising, and pressure in a way Botox usually does not.
-Around the forehead, temples, or hairline, that swelling can make it harder to judge transplant swelling, irritation, or infection signs.
+Filler needs more caution near a recent hair transplant because it adds volume, not only a needle puncture.
+Some filler treatments also involve shaping, pressure, or instructions after treatment that matter when the forehead, temples, or hairline are still recovering.
+Around these areas, even ordinary swelling can make it harder to judge transplant swelling, irritation, or infection signs.

 Filler also depends heavily on anatomy and injection depth.
-If a patient had temple point work, lowered hairline work, eyebrow work, or swelling that is still moving downward, I prefer to let the transplant settle before adding another variable.
-I would not aim to avoid aesthetic treatments forever.
-It is to avoid mixing two procedures so closely that neither surgeon nor injector can judge the healing clearly.
+After temple point work, a lowered hairline, eyebrow work, or swelling that is still moving downward, I let the transplant settle before adding another variable.
+The aim is not to avoid aesthetic treatments forever.
+It is to avoid mixing two recoveries so closely that neither clinician can judge the healing clearly.

 The same logic applies to touching grafts after a hair transplant.
 A brief accidental touch is very different from a planned procedure that brings cleaning, pressure, positioning, swelling, and repeated contact around the upper face.